mogomo/vertica-exact-avg-udx/README.md

 - Performance suitable for large datasets
 - Drop-in replacement for special high-precision needs

-It is a safe, predictable, and helpful option for applications requiring **maximum numeric precision** in Vertica.
+It is a helpful option for applications requiring **maximum numeric precision** in Vertica.